pranjals149/100-Days-Of-Code/README.md

 Day 77 : Started to learn OpenCV

-Day 78: Made a beautifull GIF on my Overview Section of Github profile.
+Day 78: Made a beautiful GIF on my Overview Section of Github profile.

+Day 79 : Studied Python from AlgoExpert.